yinxusen/HDR/README.md

 `sudo apt-get install python-sklearn`

-I try to use sklearn, with its svm and logistic regression, and get good results.
+I try to use scikit-learn, with its SVM and Logistic Regression, and get good results.

-For svm, I get
+For SVM, I get

 > \>\>\> print(metrics.classification_report(expected, predicted))